ilanschnell/ironpkg/README.txt

  * added support for removing a package
  * added support for post-install and pre-uninstall scripts
  * improved dependency resolution with enpkg.
- * easy_install can work through a proxy
+ * easy_install can now work through a proxy for both http and https urls.
  * setup.py develop also runs post-install scripts and --uninstall runs pre-uninstall scripts
- * easy_install and enpkg now prefers released versions of files.
+ * easy_install and enpkg now prefer final releases of distributions over dev builds.